Where will you Celebrate St. Patrick’s Day? These Irish Pubs in Orlando are the perfect fit

 7. Raglan Road Irish Pub & Restaurant

-This beautiful British pub features “Pour your own beer” walls, where you choose your drink, pay by the ounce and pour it yourself and a Mug Club where for a yearly membership fee you can enjoy specials and discounts.
+Yes, I know this is a British pub and it could be considered blasphemous to include in an Irish Pub List but this beautiful pub has some fun features you may want to consider especially if you find yourself in the International Drive area of Orlando.
+The “Pour your own beer” wall, where you choose your drink, pay by the ounce and pour it yourself and a Mug Club where for a yearly membership fee you can enjoy specials and discounts are fun.
+So if you’re ok with a British Pub, then head there on St. Paddy’s day.
 The Pub does not disappoint with their Welsh Dip, curry wings, Fish and Chips, Whisky Bread Pudding and many appetizers great for sharing with friends.
 For dessert, try the Glenmorangie Pot de Crème.
-If watching live games is your thing, they have you covered there too with TV’s throughout.
-The Pub Orlando is located at Pointe Orlando, 9101 International Drive, Orlando 352-2305.
+If watching live games is your thing, they have you covered with TV’s throughout.
+The Pub Orlando is located at Pointe Orlando, 9101 International Drive, Orlando.
+352-2305.

 As you can see there is no shortage of options in Orlando to celebrate like the Irish on St. Patrick’s Day or any day.